 Two miles north of Alameda Blvd, immediately south of the North Diversion Channel Outfall Sedimentation Basin (a flood control diversion construction), the river channel widens to over 450', and braids into multiple channels.
 As the river continues south through the Rio Grande Valley State Park in Albuquerque, it widens further still, to well over 600' in some areas.
 Combined with the fact that the San Juan Diversion dam (immediately below the Alameda Bridge) removes a great deal of the river's incoming flow, the river within the city limits of ABQ may appear nearly dry at extreme low flows, yet the Rio immediately north, through Santa Ana Pueblo, Bernalillo, Sandia Pueblo, Rio Rancho and most of the way through Corrales, has plenty of water to float kayaks, paddleboards and canoes.

 Of course, we recognize that many reading this will assume that despite what we have to say about the matter, higher flows are desirable.
 To that, we would answer - not necessarily.
 Lower flows translate to lower current speeds and shallower water, both of which are beneficial for casual recreational paddlers and novices, as well as families.
-Lower flows lead to a very relaxing experience, and as mentioned above, more visual interest to the river itself.
+Lower flows lead to a very laid-back and relaxing experience, and as mentioned above, more visual interest to the river itself.
+Slower current speeds also afford more opportunity to take in the spectacular scenery and observe the assorted wildlife and wide variety of birdlife as you float along.

 The primary river gauge we monitor (embedded below), is the Alameda Bridge gauge, the first gauge immediately downstream of the reach we operate on.
 The graph updates every fifteen minutes, so what you're seeing is basically in “real time”.
 Clicking the link below the embedded graph will open a new window, taking you to the USGS page with full data for the gauge: